Selected departures December 2018

 The festive period is a magical time to visit this picturesque part of Germany, and no country does it better.
 The historic Yuletide markets here are the ideal places to soak up the spellbinding atmosphere while seeking out unusual presents for friends and family back home.
 After lunch on board we arrive in Rüdesheim, whose quirky, crooked houses and tiny streets provide the perfrect chocolate-box setting for its Christmas market.
 As you wander the myriad stalls, glistening in the glow of hundreds of fairy lights, stop perhaps for a slice of gingerbread or a warming Rüdesheim coffee with its fortifying shot of locally distilled Asbach brandy and a dollop of whipped cream.
 And don’t forget to pay a visit to the Christmas shop: open year-round, it’s a treasure trove of all things seasonal, from tree decorations and music boxes to wooden nutcrackers and handcrafted figurines.
 As the evening light fades, amble back on board to enjoy a sumptuous dinner in the ship’s excellent restaurant.

-Early risers will witness our arrival in historic Koblenz, dramatically located at the confluence of the Rhine and Moselle Rivers.
-The city is a romantic’s dream – forest-covered hillsides dominate the skyline, while the lower slopes are strewn with the pretty half-timbered buildings so typical of the Rhineland.
-This morning you will have a tour of Koblenz with a knowledgeable local guide, taking in its principal monuments, discovering ancient squares, admiring lovingly restored historic house frontages and quaint hidden passageways.
+As we arrive in the historic city of Koblenz, dramatically located at the confluence of the rivers Rhine and Moselle, take in the views over another delicious lunch in the ship’s restaurant.
+Koblenz is a romantic’s dream; forest-covered hillsides dominate the skyline, whilst the lower slopes are strewn with the pretty, half-timbered buildings so typical of the Rhineland.
+Enjoy a guided tour, seeing the principal monuments, discovering ancient squares, admiring beautifully restored historic house frontages and quaint hidden passageways.

-Located in the characterful Old Town, Koblenz’s Christmas market is one of the largest in the Rhineland.
-As you browse its gaily decorated stalls, the mouthwatering aromas of hot chestnuts and sausages fill the air, and you must visit the Christmas bakery making the famous Stollen – the delicious spiced bread containing candied and dried fruits, nuts and marzipan customarily eaten at this time of year.
+Located in the atmospheric old town, Koblenz’s Christmas market is one of the largest in the Rhineland.
+As you browse its enticing stalls, the aroma of hot chestnuts and mouth-watering sausages fills the air; don’t forget to pay a visit to the Christmas bakery, making the famous Stollen – the delicious bread made with candied and dried fruit, nuts and marzipan, traditionally eaten at this time of year.
+As the fairy lights glow brighter in the cool evening air, it’s time to head back to the inviting warmth of the ship’s lounge for an aperitif before the Captain’s Dinner is served, as we sail on to historic Bonn, arriving later this evening.

 After browsing the market and its Aladdin’s cave of festive gifts and foods, return to the ship to enjoy a final delicious dinner this evening.